idnantimar/DBCV-revisited/README.md

 **This `float64`-based implementation is hard-capped at $d \le 25$ as a guardrail.** Beyond that, the same APCD accumulation logic would need reimplementing in `float128` (NumPy's extended-precision floating type) to push these collapse thresholds back out to a safe range.

-> **NOTE:** Given that density-based clustering itself becomes questionable beyond roughly 5–10 dimensions due to the severe **curse of dimensionality**, our DBCV implementation should cover most practical requirements well.
+> **NOTE:** Given that density-based clustering itself becomes questionable beyond roughly 5–10 dimensions due to the severe **curse of dimensionality**, our DBCV implementation should already cover most practical requirements well.

 ---